 Captioning it Yourself (CIY)

-- Another CIY option is transcribing captions using caption-authoring software.
-There are several free online tools for this, such as Amara and Dotsub.
-CADET (Caption And Description Editing Tool), is another option, a free and robust downloadable captioning tool developed by the National Center for Accessible Media (NCAM) at WGBH.
+Another option is adding captions using caption-authoring software.
+There are free online tools (browser-based) for this, such as Amara Subtitle Editor, and YouTube, or downloads like CADET (Caption And Description Editing Tool) or AegiSub.

 The Described and Captioned Media Program (DCMP) provides guidelines for captioning best practices that are consistent with Federal Communications Commission (FCC) rules and WCAG 2.0 standards.
-It is funded by the U.S. Department of Education and administered by the National Association of the Deaf.
-The DCMP offers widely accepted resources for captioning best practices.
 Visit the DCMP’s Captioning Key or Captioning Tip Sheet for guidelines and best practices for captioning educational video.